Skip to content

 Training requirements and targets will be further assessed during annual and six-monthly appraisals.

 An annual review of competency including quality monitoring to ensure consistency across the Service is undertaken by the Lead Officer.
-This will consider accuracy of reporting, entry on to databases, joint visits and it serves to further highlight any training needs for feed officers as a whole.
+This will consider accuracy of reporting, entry on to databases, joint visits and it serves to further highlight any training needs for feed officers.
 This monitoring will be supported by designated suitably qualified and competent officers and team managers when they carry out appraisals.

 Review